nihilor/flgs/README.md

-# flgs - Feature Flag Manager
+# flgs - The Feature Flag Manager for Node and Javascript

 Enables simple feature flagging by incorporating different ways to toggle features.